iastate/iastate22-frontend/src/docs/additional-pages-guide.md

 - Custom section for this page
 - Contains an `h2` title
 - The callout sections below the title are custom to this page and contain an image, title and tertiary link (`.link-tertiary`)
-- The inline `img` elements are sized using the css `object-fit` property (see the home hero section for more info if needed), there is room for three total images, two of which are hidden on mobile and become visible again on tablet sizes
 - The statistic section with room for multiple statistics is custom to this page (the Kitchen Sink `statistic` component only contains room for one statistic)

 ## Afford Section